Partition of Bengal (1905): Reunited Bengal (1911)

 The authorities, not able to end the protests, assented to reversing the partition.
 King George V announced at Delhi Durbar on 12 December 1911 that eastern Bengal would be assimilated into the Bengal Presidency.
 Districts where Bengali was spoken were once again unified, and Assam, Bihar and Orissa were separated.
 The capital was shifted to New Delhi, clearly intended to provide the British colonial government with a stronger base.
 Muslims of Bengal were shocked because they had seen the Muslim majority East Bengal as an indicator of the government's enthusiasm for protecting Muslim interests.
 They saw this as the government compromising Muslim interests for Hindu appeasement and administrative ease.

 The partition had not initially been supported by Muslim leaders.
 After the Muslim majority province of Eastern Bengal and Assam had been created prominent Muslims started seeing it as advantageous.
 Muslims, especially in Eastern Bengal, had been backward in the period of United Bengal.
 The Hindu protest against the partition was seen as interference in a Muslim province.
 With the move of the capital to a Mughal site, the British tried to satisfy Bengali Muslims who were disappointed with losing hold of eastern Bengal.

 By 1911, the position of Bengali Muslims in East Bengal and Assam exhibited improvement.
 As opposed to one-eighth of the 1,235 higher appointments in 1901, Muslims in 1911 occupied almost one-fifth of the 2,305 gazetted appointments held by Indians.

 Aftermath

+The Partition of Bengal in 1905 was essentially aimed at debilitating the Bengali nationalists, who were part of the Congress party.
+However, Curzon's plan did not work at the time as intended because it only further encouraged the extremists within Congress to resist and rebel against the colonial government.
+Historians like Sekhar Bandyopadhyay have argued how Curzon's plan only further "magnified the nationalist angst".
+Although extremists and moderates both advocated for swaraj, their interpretations differed.
+Leaders like Bal Gangadhar Tilak advocated for self-rule, but not at the cost of "total severance of relations with Great Britain".
+Bipin Pal and Aurobindo Ghosh argued it was not possible to have self-rule under British rule and therefore advocated for complete autonomy of governance independent of British control.
+The emergence of this new nationalist fervour post-1905, backed with literature, reconstruction of a glorious past destroyed by the colonisers, and advocating all things Indian – from an Indian past written by Indians to Indian clothes and goods – can all be traced back to Curzon's decision of partitioning the Bengal province.
+Although in 1911, this partition was revoked, many scholars have also argued that this time gave birth to a unified Bengali nationalist identity.
+However, an argument that is debatable on account of the subsequent politics in the province from the late 1920s onwards.